GryNagel/strompris/README.md

 The application is built with [Remix](https://remix.run/).

-# How to run locally
+# How to run locally!

 1. You need an api key for [https://norway-power.ffail.win](https://norway-power.ffail.win)
 2. You need a postgres db